Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

 \section{Experiments}

 We first describe continual learning dynamics in an RNN model trained with usual \emph{weight update} paradigm, then we demonstrate the flexibility of taking gradient descent steps in the latent space (\emph{latent update}) in the resulting pretrained model.
-Finally, we combine both updates in a simple algorithm capable of meeting most desiderata of an ideal continual learning agent, including learning disentangled representations that factorize along the structure of the environment (Fig. \ref{fig:algorithm_schematic}).
+Second, we consider unlabeled tasks stream and combine both updates in a simple algorithm capable of meeting most desiderata of an ideal continual learning agent, including learning disentangled representations that factorize along the structure of the environment (Fig \ref{fig:algorithm_schematic}).
+We test the model on a set of cognitive neuroscience tasks, and the standardized split MNIST dataset.

 The algorithm was implemented in PyTorch and optimized with the Adam optimizer \citep{kingma_adam_2017} (learning rate 0.001 for weights updates and latent updates).
-Simulations were run at the MIT OpenMind computing cluster and we estimate in the order of $10^4$ GPU hours were needed in developing the model.
-Of note, we use a batch size of 100 and we refer to a mini-batch of 100 trials as a 'batch'.
-Code is available under MIT license at \url{github.com/hummosa/Thalamus}.
+Simulations were run at the MIT OpenMind computing cluster and we estimate in the order of $10^4$ GPU hours were used in developing the model.
+Code is available at \url{GitHub.com/hummosa/Thalamus}.